42 Inventions From Apollo Program

 26. The Memory Foam

-The memory foam was initially invented as a pad for astronaut seats that would mold their bodies through the high forces of takeoff and landing, then turn to a neutral state.
+Memory foam was initially invented as a pad for astronaut seats.
+It would mold astronauts’ bodies through the high forces of takeoff and landing and then return to a neutral state.

 This eradicated the need to customize seats to different astronauts’ body sizes.